dchristian3188/dchristian3188.github.io/_drafts/Why Writing A PowerShell Module Is Getting Harder.md

 # PSGraph

 [PSGraph](https://github.com/KevinMarquette/PSGraph) is a wrapper for Graphiz created by [Kevin Marquette.](https://kevinmarquette.github.io/)
-If you haven't seen Graphiz before, it's an open source graph library.
+If you haven't seen Graphiz before, it's an open source library for creating diagrams and flow charts.
 Thanks to [Kevin's](https://twitter.com/kevinmarquette) module, creating graphs in PowerShell is a breeze.
 For example, a new addition to all my modules, is a Graphiz diagram that'll detail how the functions in the module call each other.
+Most of the time, these visualizations can provide powerful insights (the rest are just cool spaghetti monsters).
+PSGraph does have it's own DSL but follows PowerShell very closely.

 # PlayPS

 Sorry but you need to document your code.
-I know, it sucks.
+I know it sucks, but until we all learn to read minds it's a necessity.
+The goal of PlatyPS is to make this process a little less painful.
+PlatyPS does this by letting you define your cmdlet based help in Markdown.
+To get you started, PlatyPS will inspect your module and create the help for what it can.
+This includes the skeleton of the entire help document for each function, information about the parameters and a place to put the examples.
+You still have to do the hard part and write them, but now you have a easier way to do it.
+Once done with the Markdown, PlatyPS will package all the files up into an xml document to distribute with the module.

+# Wrapping UP

+So what did I miss?
+Is there any new projects that an absolute must for the module author?
+Drop a comment and let me know what's making your writing a little bit easier.